syt123450/giojs/docs/en/Predefined Styles.md

+# Pre-defined Style

 Gio.js provides some pre-defined color styles, you can set the color scheme of the 3D globe by name.
-For how to use the color style, please follow the steps in [setStyle](http://giojs.org/html/document.html) document in [Color and Style API](http://giojs.org/html/document.html).
+For how to use the color style, please follow the steps in [setStyle](http://giojs.org/html/docs/colorStyle.html) document in [Color and Style API](http://giojs.org/html/docs/colorIntro_zh.html).

 ## Quick Introduction